superlincoln953/Free-Official-Youtube-Content/CONTRIBUTING.md

 * **Do not add region-locked channels** that require a VPN to view their content.
 These are outside the scope of this list.
 * **Each channel removal must be backed by a good reason in the PR, or else any PR with any channel removal not backed by a good reason will not be merged**
 * Update your fork before you open a pull request.
+* I would really appreciate you if you star this list/project.

 ### For Hacktoberfest/ Newcomers who want to contribute to the project: